sirtoobii/wg-meta/README.md

 wg-meta set wg0 [alias|peer] +qz742hzxD3E5z5QF7VOvleVS1onavQpXBK3NdTh40g= allowed-ips 0.0.0.0/0
 ```
 ## Under the hood
-The main advantage is that this tool is not dependent on any other storage, meta data is stored inside the corresponding
+The main advantage is that this tool is not dependent on any other storage, metadata is stored inside the corresponding
 `wgXX.conf` file (Comments prefixed with `#-`):
 ```text
 [Interface]